rudionrails/yell/README.md

 ## Usage

-On the basics, Yell works just like any other logging library.
-However, it tries to make your log mesages  more readable.
-By default, it will format the given message as follows:
+On the basics, you can use Yell just like any other logging library with a more sophisticated message formatter.

 ```ruby
 logger = Yell.new STDOUT